 They’ve made some pretty bold choices before, but what fascinates me is that the NFL isn’t purely one thing politically, no matter what people online will tell you.

+It’s a business first.
 They choose what keeps us engaged while expanding global appeal.
 That’s what businesses do.
+Somehow, they’ve managed to be both edgy and conservative at the same time.

 Same balance I strive for, honestly.